-The TSR requirement provided for increase or decrease of the 2014 award by as much as 50% based on how the Company's TSR for the period from January 1, 2014 through December 31, 2016 compares to an industry GICS index for the same period.
+TSR performance against the 50th percentile of an industry GICS index over the three-year performance period can modify the award up or down by 50%.
+Specifically, the TSR requirement provided for increase or decrease of the 2015 award by as much as 50% based on how the Company's TSR for the period from January 1, 2015 through December 31, 2017 compares to an industry GICS index for the same period.
 If the Company's TSR is below the 50th percentile, 3 1/3% of the award will be forfeited for each percentile, to a maximum decrease of 50% of the award at the 35th percentile or below.
-If the Company's TSR is above the 50th percentile, the award will be increased by 2% for each percentile, to a maximum increase of 50% of the award at the 75th percentile or above.
+If the Company's TSR is above the 50th percentile, the award will be increased by 3 1/3% for each percentile, to a maximum increase of 50% of the award at the 65th percentile or above.
 For example, if the Company's relative TSR is at the 40th percentile, then 33.3% of the total shares shall be forfeited.
-For 2014, the first year of the three-year period, the Company's calculated TSR was 45% which ranked it at the 97th percentile of the comparative index.
-However, because the TSR modifier is ultimately a three-year cumulative calculation, two years remain before the final result will be determined.

-The time vesting requirement provides that the 2014 award vests in full on the third anniversary of the grant date on a cliff basis.
+The time vesting requirement provides that the 2015 award vests in full on the third anniversary of the grant date on a cliff basis.
 Notwithstanding the foregoing, the time vesting requirement (but not the earnings per share requirement or the TSR requirement) is waived upon the recipient's death or termination of employment due to total and permanent disability.

-No portion of the 2014 performance share award may be released to the recipient until such portion is no longer subject to any of the three requirements (earnings per share, TSR and time vesting).
+No portion of the 2015 performance share award may be released to the recipient until such portion is no longer subject to any of the three requirements (earnings per share, TSR and time vesting).

-The Compensation Committee and Frederic W. Cook & Co., Inc., the Compensation committee's independent compensation consultant, believe that the 2014 awards under the Stock Incentive Plan and the Annual Performance Bonus Plan, considered in the context of each individual's total compensation opportunity and the conditions applicable to such awards, are at competitive levels necessary for retention of the current executive officers and for incenting them to continue to provide superior results to stockholders.
+The Compensation Committee and Frederic W. Cook & Co., Inc., the Compensation Committee's independent compensation consultant, believe that the 2015 awards under the Stock Incentive Plan and the

+Annual Performance Bonus Plan, considered in the context of each individual's total compensation opportunity and the conditions applicable to such awards, are at competitive levels necessary for retention of the current executive officers and for incenting them to continue to provide superior results to stockholders.
 It also believes that the relationship of total compensation among the named executive officers is appropriate for purposes of internal equity in light of their roles and responsibilities.